-On July 1, 2021, the Company entered into employment agreements with its senior executives which contain clauses requiring additional payments up to \$2,700,000 to be made upon the occurrence of certain events such as change of control.
-As the triggering event has not occurred, the contingent payment has not been provided for in the audited financial statements.
+On July 1, 2021, the Company entered into employment agreements with its senior executives which contain clauses requiring additional payments up to \$2,100,000 to be made upon the occurrence of a change of control.
+As the triggering event has not occurred, the contingent payment has not been provided for in these consolidated financial statements.